hopegardenuk/hopegarden.uk/content/english/slides/intro.md

 ???

 * This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), embedded work may have other licenses.

 ---

+class: middle

+# Agenda

+💡 Ideas
+🌳 Forest garden
+☕ *<small>Tea break</small>*
+🐛 Wildlife garden
+👫 Community Assembly
+🥪 *<small>Free lunch</small>*

+---

+1. Who for?
+2. Who pays?
+3. Who cares?

+---

+* Tir by Carwyn Graves
+* Tending the Wild by Kat Anderson

+---

+* Legacy
+* Blueprint
+* Model
+* Future generations
+* Complexity
+* Moving parts

+---

+# Culture

+You Do Not Like Them.
+So You Say.
+Try Them!
+Try Them! and You May.
+Try Them and You May, I Say.

+---